hughbris/grav-plugin-cloud-stash/README.md

 ## Credits

-This plugin makes use of a bunch of wonderful open source software and requires the [Snappygrav plugin](https://github.com/iusvar/grav-plugin-snappygrav) to produce PDFs for uploading/stashing. _TODO: I should probably list that as a dependency._
+This plugin makes use of a bunch of wonderful open source software and requires the [Snappygrav plugin](https://github.com/iusvar/grav-plugin-snappygrav) to produce PDFs for uploading/stashing.

 _TODO: more credits_